The Abridged version:

 About half of those surveyed said affordable housing would help resolve the homeless crisis.
 A little more than a quarter said they became homeless because of a job loss or lack of income.

-Men accounted for nearly double the number of individuals as women experiencing homelessness.
+Overall, men accounted for nearly double the number of individuals as women experiencing homelessness.
 Black or African American individuals were three to four times more likely to be homeless.

-Sacramento saw a 19% drop in unsheltered homelessness, or 590 fewer people compared with 2024.
+Geographically, the city of Sacramento saw a 19% drop in unsheltered homelessness, or 590 fewer people compared with 2024.
 Folsom also saw a drop of 40%, or 53 fewer unsheltered people.

 Elk Grove, Citrus Heights, Galt, Rancho Cordova and unincorporated Sacramento County all saw increases in the total number of unsheltered individuals.
-Rancho Cordova had the sharpest rise, adding 158 people, compared to 2024.

 Christina Salerno is the Director of News Visuals for PBS KVIE and Abridged.